robzwolf/pearchat/README.md

 Because PearChat uses HTTPS, a little initial setup is required.
 1) Install node.js on one of the two machines that wish to communicate (must be UNIX-based).
 Reboot if necessary.
 2) Navigate to the `pearchat/` directory using a terminal.
+3) We need to set execute permissions on the scripts in the `pearchat/ssl/` directory.
+Run `find ssl/. -name "*.sh" | xargs chmod 777`.
-3) Determine the private IP address of the host and the visitor.
+4) Determine the private IP address of the host and the visitor.
-4) Run `ssl/create_ssl.sh <HOST IP>` to create a new certificate authority and a device certificate.
+5) Run `ssl/create_ssl.sh <HOST IP>` to create a new certificate authority and a device certificate.
    For example, if your host's private IP is `192.168.1.150`, then you would run `ssl/create_ssl.sh 192.168.1.150` from the terminal.
    At the warning about deleting pre-existing certificates, type `Y` to confirm deletion of any pre-existing CA certificates from the `ssl/` directory.
-5) On both the host and the visitor, you need to install the newly created PearChat CA certificate.
+6) On both the host and the visitor, you need to install the newly created PearChat CA certificate.
 Securely transfer `ssl/rootCA.pem` to the visitor machine, then follow the instructions according to your browser:

    On Chrome:
 	1) Navigate to `Settings` > `Manage certificates` > `Trusted Root Certification Authorities` > `Import...`